-The World Health Organization defines life skills as “a group of psychosocial competencies and interpersonal skills that help people make informed decisions, solve problems, think critically and creatively, communicate effectively, build healthy relationships, empathize with others, and cope with and manage their lives in a healthy and productive manner.”
+The World Health Organization defines life skills as “a group of psychosocial competenciesiXAbilities related to an individual’s psychological and social skills that aid them in dealing with various life challenges. and interpersonal skillsiXA set of abilities that enable one to interact with people effectively and build relationships. that help people make informed decisions, solve problems, think critically and creatively, communicate effectively, build healthy relationships, empathize with others, and cope with and manage their lives in a healthy and productive manner.”

 Empowering your children to hone their life skills will help them make logical decisions and learn what to do in different situations and how to do them.

 Importance Of Life Skills For Kids

 Developing life skills is a lifelong process and helps individuals grow, become mature, and achieve success.
 Building essential life skills is an exercise that helps children develop proper judgment and good habits.
 Life skills also help develop children’s personalities, talents, and mental and physical abilities.
 In everyday life, possessing life skills helps children

 - Analyze options.

 - Prevent negative and high-risk behaviors.

 Essential Life Skills For Kids To Learn